robertseaton/robertseaton.github.com/_posts/2014-03-16-mike-tyson-and-steroids.markdown

 ---
 title: Mike Tyson and Steroids
 layout: post
-description: "Answers to the questions, \"Was Mike Tyson on steroids?\", \"How effective are steroids?\", and \"How prevalent is steroid use among elite athletes?\""
+description: "Answers to the questions, 'Was Mike Tyson on steroids?', 'How effective are steroids?', and 'How prevalent is steroid use among elite athletes?'"
 summary: "Was Mike Tyson on steroids?
 Some shameless speculation, along with a review of some of the evidence on the effectiveness of performance enhancing drugs and its prevalence among elite athletes."